Brita Filter Refill: How To Replace Your Filters

 Attach the lid

 You can now attach the lid to your Brita Stream Filter.
-Then, you won’t have to worry about it falling off or anything like that because it’ll be secured.
+Then, you won’t have to worry about it falling off because it’ll be secured.
 You can use a screwdriver to attach the lid but make

 Remove the cap